Alexander Kačaniklić: Hammarby IF

 On 9 February 2019, Kačaniklić signed a three-year contract with Hammarby IF in Allsvenskan, marking his return to Sweden for the first time in twelve years.
 Upon joining the club, he said: "It's nice that it's finally done and I'm extremely happy to be here."

 Kačaniklić made his Hammarby IF debut in the opening game of the season against IF Elfsborg, where he started and played 71 minutes before being substituted, in a 1–1 draw.
 However, Kačaniklić suffered an injury that saw him sidelined for three matches.
 His bad start to his Hammarby IF's career led the Swedish media to debate whether Kačaniklić is a flop.
 It wasn't until on 5 May 2019 when Kačaniklić returned from injury, coming on as a late substitute, in a 3–2 win over Örebro.
 Since returning to the first team from injury, he quickly regained his first team place for the side.
 His first goal in Hammarby came at home against Falkenbergs FF on 7 July 2019, in a 6–2 win, where he also scored two more and assisted to one.
 It was Kačaniklić's first hat-trick at senior level.
 Following the match, Aftonbladet named him Allsvenskan's Team of the Week for Round 14.
 Two weeks later on 22 July 2019, he scored his fourth goal for the club, in a 5–2 win over Elfsborg, followed up by scoring the club's second goal of the game, in a 6–1 win over AFC Eskilstuna.
 His performance for the side had convincingly led the Swedish media to call him a flop earlier in the season.
-His goal scoring form continued throughout August, scoring against Helsingborgs, GIF Sundsvall and IFK Luleå.
+His goal scoring form continued throughout August, scoring against Helsingborg, GIF Sundsvall and IFK Luleå.
 His performance attracted from Eredivisie champions, Ajax and Turkish side Beşiktaş.
 Amid the transfer rumours, Kačaniklić was sidelined on two occasions throughout September.
-Despite this, he returned to the starting line-up and later played a role, scoring victories against title contenders, Djurgårdens and Malmö to keep Hammarby IF's hopes alive.
-In the last game of the season against BK Häcken, Kačaniklić scored the club's opening goal of the game and then set up the club's second goal, in a 4–1 win but was unable to win the Allsvenskan, due to different results, leading Djurgårdens becoming champions and Hammarby finishing third place.
+Despite this, he returned to the starting line-up and later played a role, scoring victories against title contenders, Djurgården and Malmö to keep Hammarby IF's hopes alive.
+In the last game of the season against BK Häcken, Kačaniklić scored the club's opening goal of the game and then set up the club's second goal, in a 4–1 win but was unable to win the Allsvenskan, due to different results, leading Djurgården becoming champions and Hammarby finishing third place.
 In his first season at Hammarby IF, he went on to make twenty–six appearances and scored eleven times in all competitions.